Centers and Institutes

 The Huntington's Center for East Asian Garden Studies promotes innovative scholarship on the traditions of garden-making in China, Japan, and Korea.
 Furthering the educational mission of The Huntington's Chinese and Japanese Gardens, the Center makes these traditions accessible to wide audiences through lectures, workshops, symposia, exhibitions, and performances.

 USC-Huntington Early Modern Studies Institute

 EMSI supports advanced research and scholarship on human societies between 1450 and 1850.
-The Institute's range is global.
-Unlike existing centers that focus on particular regions, the Institute aims to advance knowledge of the diverse societies in and around the Atlantic and Pacific basins.
+The Institute's range is global, and unlike existing centers that focus on particular regions, the Institute aims to advance knowledge of the diverse societies in and around the Atlantic and Pacific basins.
 The Institute is composed of a community of scholars based in the Los Angeles region and supplemented by short- and long-term visitors.